-Consider moving the exams to the alternative venue.
+Consider moving the exams to the alternative venue if problem persists.

-9. Disruption of teaching time in the weeks before an exam - centre closed for an extended period
+9. Disruption of teaching time in the weeks before an exam - centre closed for an extended period Criteria for implementation of the plan

-Centre closed or candidates are unable to attend for an extended period during normal teaching or study supported time, interrupting the provision of normal teaching and learning
+• Centre closed or candidates are unable to attend for an extended period during normal teaching or study supported time, interrupting the provision of normal teaching and learning

-- recognise it remains the responsibility of the centre to prepare students, as usual, for examinations - · facilitate alternative methods of learning - communicate with candidates (and where appropriate, parents/carers) information relating to alternative methods of learning - Communication details: Centre has plans in place to facilitate online learning and can communicate with candidates via this method. - take advice offered by the awarding body regarding alternative arrangements for conducting examinations that may be available - take advice offered by the awarding body on the options for candidates who have not been able to take scheduled examinations - advise candidates, where appropriate, of the opportunities to take their exam or assessment at a later date
+- · recognise it remains the responsibility of the centre to prepare students, as usual, for examinations - facilitate alternative methods of learning

+- communicate with candidates (and where appropriate, parents/carers) information relating to alternative methods of learning - Communication details:

+Centre can facilitate online learning and can communicate with candidates via this method.

+- take advice offered by the awarding body regarding alternative arrangements for conducting examinations that may be available - take advice offered by the awarding body on the options for candidates who have not been able to take scheduled examinations - · advise candidates, where appropriate, of the opportunities to take their exam or assessment at a later date